 We went to one of the darkroom in Archway campus to shoot the part which we have to project the screen on Jebi's body.
-It is quite hard to manage doing all these things.
-As there is light coming through the door window, we need to adjust the correct position for the projector, keep on pressing play button on the computer and also film it screen with our phone.
+It is quite hard to manage to do all these things.
+As there is light coming through the door window, we need to adjust the correct position for the projector, keep on pressing the play button on the computer and also film it the screen with our phone.

-Firstly, we asked Alestair to help covering the door window, which solved one of the problem.
+Firstly, we asked Alastair to help to cover the door window, which solved one of the problems.
 Then when we filmed the screen, my phone always can't focus properly, and I should shoot horizontally where the rectangle fits right with the projector screen.
-It is so hard to adjust the correct position as I may block some of the screen when i move near to the projector.
+It is so hard to adjust the correct position as I may block some of the screens when I move near to the projector.

 DISCOVERIES - CONTRAST IN IMAGE, DEPTH, FOREGROUND, MIDGROUND, BACKGROUND

-DOES THE IMAGE MEET YOUR AIMS + INTENTIONS?
+DOES THE IMAGE MEET YOUR AIMS AND INTENTIONS?

 DOES THE IMAGE CAPTURE YOUR INTENDED STORY?